benfichter/gostageit/backend/README.md

 - `pip install alphashape` to tighten outlines for irregular objects
 - `pip install open3d` to emit meshes/PLY files (hooks live in `furniture_3d_visualization.py`)

-### Subject lift via Segment Anything

-With the same SAM configuration above, the pipeline can also emit Apple-style "hold to lift subject" assets for each staged render.
-After staging it produces:

-- `*_subject_mask.png` - the binary segmentation mask
-- `*_subject_overlay.png` - staged render with everything but the main subject dimmed
-- `*_subject.png` - RGBA cutout you can drag/drop similar to iOS Photos

-If SAM is unavailable the subject cutouts are skipped (and, now that detection depends on SAM, the main pipeline will stop early with a helpful message).

 ---